Resources for Behavioral Health Professionals

 The Smoking Cessation Leadership Center’s mission is to decrease smoking rates and increase the number of health professionals who help smokers quit.

-The National Council for Behavioral Health is a non-profit association for healthcare organizations that deliver mental health and addictions treatment and services.
+The National Council for Mental Wellbeing (formerly National Council for Behavioral Health) is a non-profit association for healthcare organizations that deliver mental health and addictions treatment and services.
 They have a variety or resources and webinars focused on tobacco and mental health.

 Treating Tobacco Use and Dependence: 2008 Update, sponsored by the Public Health Service, includes new, effective clinical treatments for tobacco dependence that have become available since the 2000 Guideline was published.
 This update will make an important contribution to the quality of care in the United States and to the health of the American people.

 The American Academy of Family Physicians has compiled a comprehensive list of the various payors and appropriate billing codes.

 This toolkit was developed by the University of Colorado Anschutz Medical Campus, School of Medicine, Behavioral Health and Wellness Program.
 This toolkit is designed for a broad continuum of healthcare providers.